 Under the Addiction Supportive Housing program (ASH), funded by the Local Health Integration Network, rental units in the community are available to people who are homeless or inadequately housed and who are attending or have already graduated from an addiction recovery program.
 Alongside our partners at The Canadian Mental Health Association, Mission Services staff provide supportive, compassionate care to assist people with their recovery goals and remain housed.

 The Friendship Room is a community-building chaplaincy program that aims to foster a sense of belonging between men staying at our emergency shelter and among the staff and volunteers who work alongside them.
 Card and board games, art supplies, a well-stocked library and free reading glasses are just a few of the resources that visitors are welcome to enjoy.
-The full chaplaincy program runs across all departments at Mission Services and provides physical, emotional and spiritual care and guidance to anyone who asks for support.
+The chaplaincy program works with all departments at Mission Services and provides physical, emotional and spiritual care and guidance to anyone who asks for support.

-Read Stories from Our Shelters
+Read Stories from Our Shelter

 How You Can Help